 Final Thoughts on Whitening Strips

 You may be considering using Crest Whitestrips or a similar at-home teeth whitening method.
-While there’s nothing wrong with wanting a brighter smile, whitening strips contain adhesives and whitening agents that are dangerous to the mouth, especially the gums.
+While there’s nothing wrong with wanting a brighter smile, be aware that whitening strips contain adhesives and whitening agents that can cause sensitivity to the teeth and gums.

 - Environmental Working Group (EWG).
 (2018).
 PVP.
 Retrieved from: https://www.ewg.org/skindeep/ingredient/705419/PVP/#.W6Jze5P25QI